ankur6ue/myshap/README.md

 ![](images/prefect_flow.png)

 ## Distributed implementation using ray
 I recently learnt about [Ray](https://docs.ray.io/en/master/ray-overview/index.html), another system for building distributed applications.
 To use Ray, run `kernel_shap_distributed_ray.py `.
-This will initialize a Ray cluster on your computer (with 6 workers) and run the DAG shown above on this cluster.
+This will initialize a Ray cluster on your computer (with 6 workers by default) and run the DAG shown above on this cluster.
+See [this](https://telesens.co/2020/10/05/speeding-up-shapley-value-computation-using-ray-a-distributed-computing-system/) post for more advanced configuration options, such as connecting to an existing Ray cluster.